dashed-slug/wallets/readme.txt

 == Changelog ==

+= 2.12.1 =
+- Improve: The `[wallets_balance]` shortcode shows fiat amounts below the actual crypto amount, not on mouse hover.
+- Improve: The `[wallets_move]` and `[wallets_withdraw]` shortcodes do not show ugly NaN (Not a Number) values on insufficient data.
+- Fix: The `[wallets_deposit]` shortcode would not show the QR-Code on first page load, before the current coin was changed.
+Now fixed.
+- Fix: The exchange rates API is now extendable.
+For sample code see http://adbilty.me/HBVX5tx

 = 2.12.0 =
 - Add: Frontend now displays up-to-date information via polling.
 Polling intervals are controlled by the admin.